 The hallmark that sets the LDS Church apart from all other religions is its claim that God’s authority has been restored on Earth through the Prophet Joseph Smith.
 LDS historians suggest that the restoration occurred sometime in May 1829 in an unknown location near Joseph Smith’s home in Harmony, Pennsylvania.
 Joseph and his scribe Oliver Cowdery claimed that they were in the midst of prayer when they were visited by a heavenly messenger, John the Baptist, who conferred upon them the Priesthood of Aaron.
-Joseph and Oliver then claimed that a second visitation soon occurred in a separate location, this time by the ancient apostles Peter, James, and John, where the higher priesthood, or Melchizedek Priesthood, was also conferred upon them.
+Joseph and Oliver later claimed that a second visitation soon occurred in a separate location, this time by the ancient apostles Peter, James, and John, where the higher priesthood, or Melchizedek Priesthood, was also conferred upon them.

 Similar to Joseph’s first vision, the restoration of God’s authority passed without mention for years.
 The event remains documented in just a few sentences of altered scripture, the totality of which was inserted years later into previously canonized LDS scripture.
 This seminal event lacks any customary corroborating support – such as scribe notes, journal entries, press materials, first or second-hand accounts.
 The alteration of revelation remains the only supporting documentation which speaks to the visit of John the Baptist, Peter, James and John.

-The Book of Commandments (BoC), which contained a compilation of significant early revelations, was printed in 1833 with very limited distribution before the printing press was destroyed by opponents of Mormonism.
+The Book of Commandments (BoC), which contained a compilation of significant early revelations, was printed in 1833 with very limited distribution before the Missouri-based printing press was destroyed by opponents of Mormonism.
 This canonized publication remains the baseline against which latter alterations are compared.
 The Book of Commandments was expanded and revised in 1835 to become the Doctrine & Covenants (D&C).

 Consolidation of Power

-LDS apologists suggest that Joseph and Oliver remained secretive about their restored authority due to intense persecution.
+LDS apologists suggest that Smith and Cowdery remained secretive about their restored authority due to intense persecution.
 Regarding the secrecy and role that persecution may have played, historian Dan Vogel observed, “While this might explain why they didn’t tell the residents of Harmony, at least for the two weeks they remained in that neighborhood, it doesn’t explain why Smith and Cowdery kept this information from the Whitmer family and others who joined the church in Fayette, which neighborhood Smith admitted was much friendlier to his message.
 Nor does it explain why he maintained this secrecy for nearly five years in Ohio and Missouri.”

 - Evolution of Early Mormon Priesthood Narratives, John Whitmer Historical Assn, vol 34, 2014